tdefa/cell_type_2c/README.md

-# All the usefull function and the pipeline is in main_cluster_split
+#### Module to infer the cell type using smFISH data with two channel of two different marker genes.
+All the usefull functions and the pipeline is in main_cluster_split

-# to run it:

-# create your conda from the file ENV.txt:
+#### create your conda from the file ENV.txt:
 conda list --explicit>ENV.txt

 #### execute the following command in the console in the code directory it will compute all the mapping and images.
 Replace by the parameter by your configuration.  run  python main_cluster_split.py --help for more information